viserys-r/Phyton_Project/README.md

 .
 >>>>>>Analysis Tasks
 .
-1.Team Distribution and Percentage Split
+1.Team Distribution and Percentage Split.

 The distribution of employees across each team was determined.